Whiteshell Provincial Park: South Whiteshell

 The park may be accessed from the south side via exits on the Trans-Canada Highway (Hwy 1), where visitors may enter near Falcon Lake on the western side or West Hawk Lake on the east.
 The main park entrance is located at Falcon Lake, immediately south of the Trans-Canada Highway.
 Falcon Lake has two provincially operated campgrounds, a beach, golf course, ski resort, riding stables and many other tourist services.
 It is the west end of Manitoba Provincial Road 301 which runs east through Faloma, Toniata, and Star Lake to the community of West Hawk Lake.

 Provincial campgrounds in the southern portion of the park are Caddy Lake, Falcon Beach, Falcon Lakeshore and West Hawk Lake.

 West Hawk Lake, the deepest lake in the province, was formed by a meteorite, and is a popular spot for scuba diving and ice diving.

 West Hawk Museum

 Located at West Hawk Lake, the West Hawk Museum features exhibits about the area's geology, area gold mining, and the formation of the lake from the impact of meteorite that formed the West Hawk crater.

 Whiteshell Fish Hatchery Interpretive Centre

-The Whiteshell Fish Hatchery Interpretive Centre allows visitors to learn about the hatchery's activities in raising lake sturgeon, trout and walleye.
+The Whiteshell Fish Hatchery Interpretive Centre offers tours in the summer months, allowing visitors to learn about the hatchery's current activities in raising trout and walleye, and historical activities with lake sturgeon.
 The hatchery is located along the Whiteshell River just north of West Hawk Lake.
-The fish in the hatchery are used to help stock lakes throughout Manitoba.
-It is open during the summer months.
+The fish in the hatchery are used to help stock lakes and rivers for sport fishing throughout Manitoba.